 Ayurveda Uses Of Arrowroot

 The natural cooling traits of arrowroot powder support to soothe irritation and inflammation.
-While it also has the potential to absorb excessive oil secretion in the skin, clear off clogged pores, and rejuvenates the skin’s complexion.
+While it also has the potential to absorb excessive oil secretion in the skin, clear off clogged pores, and rejuvenate the skin’s complexion.

 Some of the potent Ayurveda and medicinal properties of arrowroot include alexeteric that thwarts toxin and infection, anti-dysenteric relieves and averts stomach upset, aphrodisiac stimulates sexual drive, antipyretic subsides fever, depurative works as a purifying agent and hypocholesterolemic diminishes cholesterol levels of the blood.